Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 Best carriers:

-polos + pants with real recovery and clean layering logic
+• polos with clean layering compatibility

-Clubhouse-to-Travel Buyers (Quiet Premium)
+Clubhouse-to-Travel Buyers

 The goal is shape retention, easy packing, and a clean look across a longer day.